hujun-open/k8slan/design/design.md

 - when pod is removed, no interface on the host is removed, since everytime pod is created, the veth and macvtap interface is always recreated even if they already exists

 - when CR is removed:
-    1. the the operator send LAN CR to device plugin via another golang channel
+    1. the the LAN DS send LAN CR to device plugin via another golang channel
     2. the device plugin removes the namespace, which implictly removes all created interfaces
+    3. all corresponding net-attach-def are also removed (due to fact their owner is the LAN)

 ## example topo